plaetzchen79/redux-test/README.md

 # ReduxTest
 A little project to test and set up a basic flux/redux test using ngrx.

-## What is Flux/Redux.
+## What is Flux/Redux?
 ### Problem
-In huge client projects it becomes hard to understand which component changes data and to keep other components which depend on the same data up to date with this chnaged data (snychronised).
+In huge client projects it becomes hard to understand which component changes data and to keep other components which depend on the same data up to date with this changed data (snychronised).
-(indepedent views need to in sync).
+(indepedent views need to be in sync).

 ### Solution
-Fux is an architecture where data is changed in one place.
+Flux is an architecture where data is changed in one place.
 No component changes data directly (e.g. with two-way binding).
   - Redux is an implementation of Flux
   - ngrx is the implementation of Redux for Angular